|

 clap |

-to me.
+me.
 The most fascinating part was that, when the people were away,

 the dolls would stop being still and 'come to life' .
 They would have

-the politically-incorrect but dearly-beloved Golliwogs.
+make the occasional politically-incorrect but dearly-beloved Golliwogs,

-Monroe or other cultural icons.
-Raggedy Ann is an important culture
+Raggedy Ann is an important culture icon.
+She represents an innocent

-icon.
-She represents an innocent time when dreams were real.
-Such
+time when dreams were real.
+Such dreams tell us things about ourselves,

-our world.
-They are a kind of shorthand for larger ideas.
-Raggedy
+about our childhood and about our world.
+They are a kind of shorthand

-Ann has readily identifiable characteristics: red hair, usually curly,
+for larger ideas.
+Raggedy Ann has readily identifiable characteristics:

-black shoe button eyes, a red-triangle nose and a smiling mouth with
+red hair, usually curly, black shoe button eyes, a red-triangle nose

-wears bloomers.
-She has a calico dress and a white apron.
+a calico dress and a white apron.
+The heart embroidered on her chest

-Later on it became important to me to make dolls that were different.
+Later on, it became important to me to make dolls that were different.

 Dolls made from my own patterns or from the other original doll-makers